Monday, March 1, 2010

 Look with care at the Announcements for Week Eight and then listen to this week's

-video, paying particular attention to due dates for the Special Project (Friday) and Revisions (Sunday).
+video, paying particular attention to due dates for the Special Project and Revisions.

 Remember that this video comes from last spring, the first part of the spring term.
-You due dates are Saturday, March 3, for your project, and Sunday, March 4, for your revisions.
+You due dates are Saturday, March 5, for your projects and revisions

 Thank you for a productive eight weeks.